EmotiBit/EmotiBit_Docs/Getting_Started.md

 ## Running EmotiBit software
 Based on your operating system, follow the steps below
 ### On Windows
-You can click on the start menu and type `EmotiBitFirmwareInstaller`, and the application should pop up in the search.
+You can click on the start menu and search for the name of the application you want to run, ex:`EmotiBitFirmwareInstaller`.
+The application should pop up in the search.
 Double-click on the application to run it!

 ### On macOS
-You can find the aplication in the folder you just extracted, as mentioned in the steps in the previous section.
+You can find the EmotiBit applications in the folder you just extracted(*as mentioned in the steps in the previous section*)
 - <details><summary>Opening Software in mojave</summary>

     - Right click on the `EmotiBitFirmwareInstaller` app.
 Choose **Open**.